developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

     </preferences>

 <br>
-EHS tracks the number of consecutive failed login attempts by adding the following attribute to the &lt;passwords&gt; tag when neccessary:
+EHS tracks the number of consecutive failed login attempts by adding the following attribute to the &lt;passwords&gt; tag when necessary:

     <passwords>
         <admin attempts="10"></admin>